Gramatica Familiar And Formal Greetings Answers

 Observe Native Speakers

-One of the best ways to learn the nuances of formal and familiar address is to observe how native speakers interact.
+Worth mentioning: best ways to learn the nuances of formal and familiar address is to observe how native speakers interact.
+Listen to podcasts and radio programs.
 Pay attention to the language they use in different settings and with different people.
-Watch Spanish-language TV shows, movies, and online videos.
-Listen to podcasts and radio programs.
+In real terms, watch Spanish-language TV shows, movies, and online videos.
 The more you immerse yourself in the language, the better you'll become at recognizing the subtle cues that indicate which form of address is appropriate.

 Practice Regularly